kuzudb/kuzu-docs/src/content/docs/extensions/duckdb.md

 ---
-title: DuckDB scanner
+title: DuckDB Extension
 ---

-The `duckdb_scanner` extension allows Kùzu to directly scan from DuckDB databases that are persisted to disk.
+The `duckdb` extension allows Kùzu to directly scan from DuckDB databases that are persisted to disk.
 This allows users to not only view their DuckDB data in Kùzu, but also facilitates seamless migraton of data from DuckDB to Kùzu for deeper graph analysis.